Woman’s 911 call aids law enforcement in taking suspect in custody after fatal shooting in Grainger County

 GRAINGER COUNTY, Tenn.
 (WATE) — A woman is dead, and a man is hospitalized after being shot in a home on the 700 block of Chahokia Drive in Grainger County Saturday morning.

-According to the Grainger County Sheriff’s Office, 63-year-old Netty Bentley called 911 and told dispatch that she had been shot, as well as the name of the suspect.
+According to the Grainger County Sheriff’s Office, 63-year-old Nettie Bentley called 911 and told dispatch that she had been shot, as well as the name of the suspect.

 GCSO says the call came in around 5:50 a.m., and by the time deputies arrived, Bentley was dead, and 57-year-old Dewayne Bass had also been shot and was taken to UT Medical Center.